-- Chock the front or the rear tires.
+Chock the front or the rear tires.
 Working at the front of the vehicle or at the rear of the vehicle, raise the vehicle so that the tires just clear the ground and the suspension is fully extended.
 Place safety stands under the vehicle frame.

-See Fig. 2. - Squeeze all air springs to check for complete deflation.
-If any air springs remain partially or fully inflated, see Group 32 of the Recreational Vehicle Chassis Workshop Manual.
-Inspect the air springs for cracks, tears, or other damage. - Inspect each air spring for wear at the pedestal connection.
+- Squeeze all air springs to check for complete deflation.
+It may take ten minutes for the pressure to bleed down from the air spring.
+See Fig. 2.
+If any air springs remain partially or fully inflated, see Group 32 of the Recreational Vehicle Chassis Workshop Manual, or take the vehicle to an authorized Freightliner dealer.
+Inspect the air springs for cracks, tears, or other damage. - 3.
+Inspect each air spring for wear at the pedestal connection.
 Inspect for leaks at the upper and lower pedestal connections using a soapy solution.
-Replace any worn air springs; for instructions, see Group 32 of the Recreational Vehicle Chassis Workshop Manual. - 4.
-Inspect the bolts and nuts at the pivot connections, the transverse beam connections, and the axle connections to ensure they are tightened to the correct torque specification. - Check all of the other suspension components for any sign of damage, looseness, wear, or cracks.
-Replace worn or damaged parts.
-See Group 32 of the Recreational Vehicle Chassis Workshop Manual. - Inspect for cracked welds.
-If cracks are found, contact Neway immediately for further instructions. - 7.
-Inspect the torque rod and track bar pivot bushings for excessive wear.
-Replace worn or dam-
+Replace any worn air springs; for instructions, see Group 32 of the Recreational Vehicle Chassis Workshop Manual, or take the vehicle to an authorized Freightliner dealer. - 4.
+Inspect the bolts and nuts at the pivot connections, the transverse beam connections, and the axle connections to ensure they are tightened to the correct torque specification.